digital-land/digital-land/content/project/developer-contributions/index.md

 ## Timeline

+**28 April 2019**

+We user tested the developer contributions guidance with 4 Monitoring Officers from local authorities, observing how they understood and used the guidance and whether they were able to meet the data format.
+We’ll improve the guidance based on the user needs identified.

 **19 February 2019**

 We attended the [Planning Officers Society](http://www.planningofficers.org.uk/) meeting in London to present the broader work that the Digital Land Services team are doing, and to provide an overview of the proposed developer contributions data format.